Introduction to IQ

 IQ is a type of standard score that indicates how far above, or how far below, his/her peer group an individual stands in mental ability.
 The peer group score is an IQ of 100; this is obtained by applying the same test to huge numbers of people from all socio-economic strata of society, and taking the average.

-When current IQ tests were developed, the average score of the norming sample was defined as IQ 100 and standard deviations (SD) up or down are defined as, for example, 16 or 24 IQ points greater or less than 100.
-Mensa accepts individuals who score in the top 2%, ie, two SDs or more above the average.
-This would include those who score at or above 132 (Stanford-Binet) or 148 (Cattell).
-Mensa accepts many different tests, as long as they have been standardised and normed and are accepted by professional psychologists’ associations.
+When current IQ tests were developed, the average score of the norming sample was defined as IQ 100; and standard deviation (a statistical concept that describes average dispersion) up or down was defined as, for example, 16 or 24 IQ points greater or less than 100.
+Mensa admits individuals who score in the top 2% of the population, and they accept many different tests, as long as they have been standardised and normed, and approved by professional psychologists’ associations.
 Two of the most well-known IQ tests are 'Stanford-Binet' and 'Cattell' (explained in more detail below).
 In practice, qualifying for Mensa in the top 2% means scoring 132 or more in the Stanford-Binet test, or 148 or more in the Cattell equivalent.

 The world’s first mental test, created by James McKeen Cattell in 1890, consisted of similar tasks, almost all of them measuring the speed and accuracy of perception.
-It soon turned out, however, that such tasks cannot predict academic achievement, and therefore are probably imperfect measures of anything we would call intelligence.
+It soon turned out, however, that such tasks cannot predict academic achievement; therefore, they are probably imperfect measures of anything we would call intelligence.

 The first modern-day IQ test was created by Alfred Binet in 1905.
 Unlike Galton, he was not inspired by scientific inquiry.
 Rather, he had very practical implications in mind: to be able to identify children who cannot keep up with their peers in the educational system that had recently been made compulsory for all.

 Binet’s test consisted of knowledge questions as well as ones requiring simple reasoning.
-Besides test items Binet also needed an external criterion of validity, which he found in age.
+Besides test items, Binet also needed an external criterion of validity, which he found in age.
 Indeed, even though there is substantial variation in the pace of development, older children are by and large more cognitively advanced than younger ones.
-Binet, therefore, identified the mean age at which children, on average, are capable of solving each item, and categorized items accordingly.
-This way he could estimate a children’s position relative to their peers: if a child, for instance, is capable of solving items that are, on average, only solved by children who are two years older, then this child is two years ahead in mental development.
+Binet, therefore, identified the mean age at which children, on average, were capable of solving each item, and categorized items accordingly.
+This way he could estimate a children’s position relative to their peers: if a child, for instance, was capable of solving items that were, on average, only solved by children who were two years older, then this child would be two years ahead in mental development.

-Donald Wechsler solved the problem of calculating adult IQ by simply comparing performance to the distribution of test scores, which is a normal distribution.
-In his system the IQ of those whose score equals the mean of the age group is 100.
-This way the IQ of the average adult is 100, just like the IQ of the average child in the original system.
-He used the statistical properties of the normal distribution to assign IQ scores based on the extent of contemporaries one outscores.
-For instance, someone whose score is one standard deviation (a statistical concept that describes average dispersion) above the mean and who thus outperforms 86% of contemporaries has an IQ of 115.
-And so on, see the figure below.
+David Wechsler solved the problem of calculating adult IQ by simply comparing performance to the distribution of test scores, which is a normal distribution.
+In his system the IQ of those whose score equalled the mean of the age group was 100.
+This way the IQ of the average adult would be 100, just like the IQ of the average child in the original system.
+He used the statistical properties of the normal distribution to assign IQ scores based on the extent of the contemporaries one outscored.
+For instance, someone whose score was one standard deviation above the mean, and who thus outperformed 86% of his or her contemporaries, would have an IQ of 115, and so on.